Music: Institutional

 People aiming to become professional musicians, singers, composers, songwriters, music teachers and practitioners of other music-related professions such as music history professors, sound engineers, and so on study in specialized post-secondary programs offered by colleges, universities and music conservatories.
 Some institutions that train individuals for careers in music offer training in a wide range of professions, as is the case with many of the top U.S. universities, which offer degrees in music performance (including singing and playing instruments), music history, music theory, music composition, music education (for individuals aiming to become elementary or high school music teachers) and, in some cases, conducting.
 On the other hand, some small colleges may only offer training in a single profession (e.g., sound recording).

-While most university and conservatory music programs focus on training students in classical music, there are a number of universities and colleges that train musicians for careers as jazz or popular music musicians and composers, with notable U.S. examples including the Manhattan School of Music and the Berklee College of Music.
-Two important schools in Canada which offer professional jazz training are McGill University and Humber College.
-Individuals aiming at careers in some types of music, such as heavy metal music, country music or blues are less likely to become professionals by completing degrees or diplomas in colleges or universities.
-Instead, they typically learn about their style of music by singing or playing in many bands (often beginning in amateur bands, cover bands and tribute bands), studying recordings available on CD, DVD and the Internet and working with already-established professionals in their style of music, either through informal mentoring or regular music lessons.
-Since the 2000s, the increasing popularity and availability of Internet forums and YouTube "how-to" videos have enabled many singers and musicians from metal, blues and similar genres to improve their skills.
-Many pop, rock and country singers train informally with vocal coaches and singing teachers.
+While most university and conservatory music programs focus on training students in classical music, there are universities and colleges that train musicians for careers as jazz or popular music musicians and composers, with notable U.S. examples including the Manhattan School of Music and the Berklee College of Music.
+Two schools in Canada which offer professional jazz training are McGill University and Humber College.
+Individuals aiming at careers in some types of music, such as heavy metal music, country music or blues are unlikely to become professionals by completing degrees or diplomas.
+Instead, they typically learn about their style of music by singing or playing in bands (often beginning in amateur bands, cover bands and tribute bands), studying recordings on DVD and the Internet, and working with already-established professionals in their style of music, either through informal mentoring or regular music lessons.
+Since the 2000s, the increasing popularity and availability of Internet forums and YouTube "how-to" videos have enabled singers and musicians from metal, blues and similar genres to improve their skills.
+Many pop, rock and country singers train informally with vocal coaches and voice teachers.

 Academic study

 Musicology

-Musicology, the academic study of the subject of music, is studied in universities and music conservatories.
+Musicology, the academic study of music, is studied in universities and music conservatories.
 The earliest definitions from the 19th century defined three sub-disciplines of musicology: systematic musicology, historical musicology, and comparative musicology or ethnomusicology.
-In 2010-era scholarship, one is more likely to encounter a division of the discipline into music theory, music history, and ethnomusicology.
+In 2010-era scholarship, one is more likely to encounter a division into music theory, music history, and ethnomusicology.
 Research in musicology has often been enriched by cross-disciplinary work, for example in the field of psychoacoustics.
-The study of music of non-Western cultures, and the cultural study of music, is called ethnomusicology.
-Students can pursue the undergraduate study of musicology, ethnomusicology, music history, and music theory through several different types of degrees, including bachelor's degrees, master's degrees and PhD degrees.
+The study of music of non-Western cultures, and cultural study of music, is called ethnomusicology.
+Students can pursue study of musicology, ethnomusicology, music history, and music theory through different types of degrees, including bachelor's, master's and PhD.